-Generally, however, the spectrum of tissue in the near-infrared region is dominated by the spectrum of water, and since living tissue can be seventy to eighty percent water (and since glucose and water have similar absorptivities in this region, which means that the same number of atoms of each will absorb about the same amount of light), this is a major reason a glucose signal is hard to see.
-The concentration unit that determines the absorption is "molar," and while glucose has a normal concentration of 0.005 molar, water is present in tissue at about 30 molar-this put glucose at a disadvantage of about 6,000:1.
+Generally, however, the spectrum of tissue in the near-infrared region is dominated by the spectrum of water, and since living tissue can be seventy to eighty percent water (and since glucose and water have similar "absorptivities" in this region, which means that the same number of atoms of each will absorb about the same amount of light), this is a major reason a glucose signal is hard to see.
+The concentration unit that determines the absorption is "molar," and while glucose has a normal concentration of 0.005 molar, water is present in tissue at about 30 molar-this puts glucose at a disadvantage of about 6,000:1 in absorbing near-infrared light.